xDiggy/Valorant-Utility-Bot/README.md

 jank.
 Please star this repo if you use it in any capacity or would like to support me for free.
 If you would like to add/change/help with anything please reach out to me and it will be greatly appreciated.

+Please show support to https://github.com/Henrik-3 and their API: https://github.com/Henrik-3/unofficial-valorant-api as this was the API that is used to retrieve player data.